 Early Bird Special till May 31, 2019!

-Our Akhanda Yoga 200 hour Yoga Teacher Training in Rishikesh, India (developed by Himalayan Master Yogrishi Vishvketu) offer an experiential journey of personal and professional development.
-For yoga practitioners who would like to deepen their insights into the science of Yoga and Ayurveda, as well as become confident holistic yoga teachers, this is an ideal opportunity.
+Our Akhanda Yoga 200 hour Yoga Teacher Training in Rishikesh, India offers an amazing journey for those who would like to deepen their insights into the science of Yoga and Ayurveda, as well as become confident holistic yoga teachers.

-Our training exceeds the expectations set by the Yoga Alliance with a full 200 contact-hours of training.
-You will return home with the skills and confidence to teach artful sequences that include asana, pranayama, mantra and meditation linked to yogic wisdom through themes.
+Our training exceeds Yoga Alliance guidelines!
+You will return home excited to teach artful sequences that include asana, pranayama, mantra and meditation linked to yogic wisdom through themes.
 You will also learn to lead foundational posture and breath workshops.

 First trip to India?
-Join us by the Ganges in a vibrant international community of yoga enthusiasts.
-You’ll be taken care of from the moment you arrive with convenient airport pickup and transport to Rishikesh.
-Our program is hosted at the spacious, uplifting Anand Prakash Yoga Ashram where you’ll enjoy three tasty vegetarian meals a day with Gluten Free and Vegan options.
+Join us at Anand Prakash Yoga Ashram, an international community of yoga enthusiasts.
+You’ll be taken care of from the moment you arrive with airport pickup, transport to Rishikesh and vegetarian meals throughout with Gluten Free and Vegan options.

 Akhanda means whole and indivisible.
 Akhanda Yoga, designed by Himalayan Master Yogrishi Vishvketu (PhD) offers a holistic toolkit to bring forward ancient wisdom for a modern age.
 In Akhanda Yoga Teacher Training you will learn to teach artful, balanced sequences including a full repertoire of yoga techniques: asana, pranayama, mantra and meditation linked with themes to yogic wisdom.
 Our YTTs are renown for our interactive philosophy, Ayurveda, detailed techniques and engaged anatomy segments.
 Read more about Akhanda Yoga ..

-All Akhanda YTTs in Rishikesh are fully residential and hosted at the spacious and uplifting Anand Prakash Yoga Ashram.
-The Ashram setting offers the comforts of home with two sofa sitting rooms and Western bathrooms alongside the traditional structure and rituals of a yogic day including warm lemon water in the early morning, daily fire puja and sattvic vegetarian meals prepared according to Ayurvedic principles.
-The vaulted bamboo yoga hall is equipped with a full array of props: bolsters, back jacks, cushions and blocks.
+All Akhanda YTTs in Rishikesh are fully residential at the spacious and uplifting Anand Prakash Yoga Ashram.
+The Ashram offers the comforts of home with two sofa sitting rooms and Western bathrooms alongside the traditional hallmarks of a yogic day including morning lemon water, daily fire puja and Ayurvedic vegetarian meals.
+The vaulted bamboo yoga hall is equipped with a full array of bolsters, back jacks, cushions and blocks.
 Read more ..

-Our 200 hour Yoga Teacher Training in Rishikesh, India is led by Himalayan Master Yogrishi Vishvketu and senior Akhanda trainers who are experienced, knowledgeable and passionate about what they do.
-With expertise in facilitation, they get groups bonded and working together creatively from the first day.
+Our 200 hour Yoga Teacher Training in Rishikesh, India is led by Himalayan Master Yogrishi Vishvketu and senior Akhanda trainers who are knowledgeable and passionate.
+With expertise in facilitation, they get groups bonded from the first day.
 Akhanda trainers share their knowledge of Indian wisdom traditions through inspired talks and interactive activities to help you apply yogic teachings to your own life.
 In techniques class, demonstration and pairwork give you real-time practice teaching and assisting.
 Meet our teaching team.

-Students commend our Akhanda YTT manual and Anatomy manual as incredible resources on all aspects of holistic yoga including asana, pranayama, meditation, chanting, cleansing kriyas, yogic philosophy, chakras, yogic lifestyle, Ayurveda and more.
-In addition to detailed guidelines and professional photos of each asana, our manual includes the benefits and precautions of each pose and indications on the associated chakra.
+Students commend us for our Akhanda YTT manual – an incredible resources on all aspects of holistic yoga including techniques, yoga philosophy, chakras, yogic lifestyle, Ayurveda and more.
+In addition to professional photos of each asana, our manual includes the benefits and precautions of each pose and indications on the associated chakra.
 The philosophy section has reflection questions helping you bring ancient wisdom to modern life.

 As part of your course, enjoy:

-Convenient pickup from Delhi airport and transit to the Ashram are included in your 200 hour Yoga Teacher Training in Rishikesh, India with Akhanda Yoga.
 We’ll take care of you from the moment you arrive!
-After pickup, you’ll spend the night with the group at a hotel in Delhi and we’ll travel all together by bus to the Ashram in time for a relaxing post-travel yoga class and nourishing dinner followed by several jet lag days for rest, orientation and a few nature and cultural excursions.
+Convenient pickup from Delhi airport and transit to the Ashram are included in your tuition fee.
+You’ll arrive at the Ashram in time for a relaxing afternoon yoga class and nourishing dinner followed by several rest days of orientation and nature and cultural excursions.

 The Ashram provides three freshly cooked Sattvic vegetarian meals a day complete with Gluten Free and Vegan options.
-The menu varies daily and includes organic foods sourced from the Ashram farm prepared according to Ayurvedic principles.
-Breakfast includes Ayurvedic herbal tea, fresh milk, soy milk, homemade muesli, porridge or samosas, parantha or uppama and fruits such as bananas and papaya.
-Lunch and Dinner often consist of Dal (pulses), vegetables (pumpkin, carrot, cauliflower, peas, spinach etc.), rice and chapatti.
+The menu varies daily and includes organic foods sourced from the Ashram farm.
+Breakfast includes Ayurvedic herbal tea, homemade muesli, porridge, parantha or fruit samosas, and fruits.
+Lunch and Dinner often consist of Dal (beans), vegetables (pumpkin, carrot, cauliflower, peas, spinach etc.), rice and chapatti.
 Read More ..

-The Ashram runs a school in rural Uttar Pradesh called Sansar Gyaan Pathshala that offers free education to more than 250 under-served children.
-The Canadian charitable organization Helping Hands for India run by a team of Akhanda Yoga volunteers raises funds to support the school.
+The Ashram offers food, medicine and scholarships to those in need.
+It also founded a rural school that offers free education to more than 250 under-served children.
+A percentage of your tuition goes to the Canadian charitable organization Helping Hands for India that raises funds to support the school.
 Yoga gives us so much – why not give back!
 Donate Here.

 The Yoga Alliance has set a widely-accepted international standard for YTT programs which includes a minimum of 180 contact hours across five areas of teaching: techniques, philosophy/lifestyle/ethics, teaching methodology, anatomy, and a teaching practicum.
 Here is how Akhanda Yoga explores these teaching areas in our 200 hour Yoga Teacher Training in Rishikesh, India.